physhpc/physhpc.github.io/call-for-papers.md

 Research in natural sciences like physics and chemistry is increasingly moving towards massive use of high-performance computing systems to numerically solve problems for which no analytical solutions are known.
 We are currently at an unprecedented favorable juncture in Europe due to the investments made through the Horizon Europe Programme, which has invested substantial resources in constructing high-performance computing infrastructure to achieve Exa-scale capabilities.
 In this scenario, it is crucial to design codes to exploit the overall set of available resources optimally, permitting them to scale to wider and finer domains in both space and time, thus enabling more insightful applications to natural sciences.
 Scientific codes sometimes suffer from the lack of state-of-the-art solutions proposed by computer science, like optimized data structures reducing memory space footprint, fast stencil algorithms, and conflict-free write procedures specifically developed for many-core accelerators like GPUs or load-balancing routines for both when and how to load balance for high-performance computing clusters.
 Nevertheless, such codes often embed original algorithmic solutions and data structures that could inspire the development of new algorithms and tools or improve existing ones in computer science.
 The encounter between natural science and computer science could represent an enriching opportunity for all disciplines involved.
 Aiming to feed this collaboration, the workshop is intended to be an interdisciplinary forum for comparison and discussion between natural science and computer science to establish a synergy between these disciplines and favour the advancement of knowledge in each of them.
 Authors are encouraged to submit original, unpublished research or critical reviews on algorithms, models and tools for parallel computing applied to scientific problems with emphasis on original solutions and open issues.

+**Topics of interest** include, but are not limited to:

+- Emerging and high-performance computing in complex systems modelling and simulation using FDM, PIC, Cellular Automata and other methods
+- High-performance technologies, such as MPI, OpenMP, CUDA, and Sycl, for scientific applications
+- Hardware approaches (e.g., FPGAs, Neuromorphic computing) of high-performance computing in modeling and simulation
+- Optimization algorithms related to parallel simulation of scientific applications, such as synchronization, load balancing, coarse grain optimization
+- Performance models and their integration into the design of efficient parallel algorithms for heterogeneous platforms
+- High-performance software libraries for scientific applications (Blas, ScaLAPACK, MAGMA, Plasma, GROMACS, Quantum Espresso, Yambo)
+- Simulation of quantum systems in HPC and quantum computing, quantum reservoir computing
+- Many-body systems
+- Computational chemistry and quantum chemistry
+- High-performance simulation of fluids and plasma

 ## Important dates